department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 You can set it up yourself via the downloadable version of AWS step functions.
 To do so, see instructions [here](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local-docker.html):

-1. Follow [this](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local-lambda.html) guide to setup local SAM lambdas, and deploy. take note of ARN files.
+1. Follow [this](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local-lambda.html) guide to setup local SAM lambdas.
+For each, do `sam local start-lambda` to start it running on localhost.

 2. Pull the AWS Step functions docker image: